(WHM >> Home >> Security Center >> Apache mod_userdir Tweak)

 - Click Save.

-- Do not select the Exclude Protection checkbox if you wish to allow an individual user to access their site with a
+Do not select the Exclude Protection checkbox on a user's domain if you only wish to allow an individual user to access their site with a

 You own the following three cPanel accounts: